brewster1134/artist-manager/README.md

 ### WEBrick (OSX)

-For `development` or 'test` environments, from app directory...
+For development environment, from app directory...

 + `rails s`